ajd98/kde/README.md

 In the above definitions, _1_<sub>A</sub> is the indicator function and  _A = {x: ‖x‖ < 1}_.

+## Installation

+This library requires Numpy, Scipy, and Cython.
+In addition, gcc is required for compilation.
+To install, run `make` from the directory in which this README file is found.

 ## Use

 ### Kernel density estimation with arbitrary data